jbirdfarrow/assess/README.markdown

-# Iframe Switcher
+# Skewed List

- _A Pen created at CodePen.io.
-Original URL: [https://codepen.io/JFarrow/pen/XWbdKdX](https://codepen.io/JFarrow/pen/XWbdKdX).
+A Pen created on CodePen.io.
+Original URL: [https://codepen.io/bluecommunitysustainability/pen/JjrEdoQ](https://codepen.io/bluecommunitysustainability/pen/JjrEdoQ).

- with issuu shelves
+The list's tiles at the top and the bottom are skewed.